What is congenital erythropoietic porphyria?

 - Hair growth in light-exposed areas may be excessive (hypertrichosis).

-- Teeth may be red/brown in colour and fluoresce when exposed to UVA (Wood light).
+- Teeth may be stained red/brownand fluoresce when exposed to UVA (Wood light).

-- Eyes may be inflamed and develop scars.
+- Eyes may be inflamed and develop corneal rupture and scarring.

 - Urine may be reddish pink.

 - Breakdown of red blood cells leads to haemolytic anemia.